LightbulbProductions/paytime/README.md

 must use edge branch for administrate

-in the admin  & users  dashboard controllers - changed searchability by making all but email false; added: .with_options(searchable: false), to everything in attributes in the admin/posts = same change in attributes, leaving rationale true only
+in the admin  & users  dashboard controllers - changed searchability by making all but email false; added: .with_options(searchable: false), to everything in attributes in the admin/posts = same change in attributes, leaving work_performed true only

 ^^ probably going to change these bits